Inside Deck's Authentication System: What Developers Need to Know

 - Initiate authentication: Your app either embeds Deck Link (a lightweight widget) or uses a Linkless integration to kick off the auth flow.

-- User logs into a third-party portal: Credentials are collected securely within Deck’s environment.
-Deck never stores passwords.
+- User logs into a third-party portal: Deck securely handles login pages within its environment, so user credentials are not exposed to your app.
 The user consents to access.

-- Deck verifies credentials and authenticates the session: Behind the scenes, Deck launches a secure, browser-native session with the provider (such as a utility portal, SaaS tool, or payroll system).
+- Deck verifies credentials and authenticates the session: Behind the scenes, Deck uses secure procedures to authenticate users, handle the authentication request with the provider, and complete the authentication flow in a browser-native session with the provider (such as a utility portal, SaaS tool, or payroll system).

 - A session is created and linked to your access token: From here, you can initiate read or write jobs via Deck’s API using this credentialed connection.

 Developer Tip: All sessions are associated with a unique user_id and provider_id.
-These two fields form the basis of ongoing job execution and session management.
+These two fields form the basis of ongoing job execution, session management, and user authentication across backend services.

 Best Practices for Managing Tokens, Sessions, and Metadata